 Try to imagine life without it.

-Although its days are numbered, there has always been CANADIAN TIRE MONEY.
+Although it’s gone digital, there has always been CANADIAN TIRE MONEY.
 What’s better than paying cash, and then getting cash back?
-Sure, it only works in their store, but I love buying stuff with Canadian Tire Money.
+Sure, it only works in their store, but I love buying stuff with (digital) Canadian Tire Money.

 And speaking of Canadian Tire Money, don’t you just love our real CANADIAN MONEY?
-Loonies and toonies add up with the rest of your pocket change at a great rate, and before you know it you’ve got $10 or more.
-Beautiful discovery, especially when you stop at Timmy’s for a coffee.
+Loonies and toonies add up with the rest of your pocket change at a great rate, a beautiful discovery, especially when you stop at Timmy’s for coffee.
 And the paper bills!
 Or even better, the vinyl ones.
 Every colour of the rainbow and now virtually indestructible.
 Yay for Canadian money.

 DEMOCRACY.
 We get to choose our leaders, and then we get to complain about them for the next four years without fear of retribution.